D-Pyro/PS4-Payload-Injector-Tool/README.md

 ---
 ![Version](https://img.shields.io/badge/Version-2.1-brightgreen.svg)
-### Que és:
+### What this does:

-Herramienta desarrollada en C# con la cual podremos inyectar / enviar nuestras cargas "payloads" a nuestra consola PS4 con exploit, y es compatible con todos los firmware con exploit.
-Recordad que los payloads o cargas utiles son archivos .bin.
-Para usarla simplemente necesitas habilitar ejecuccion de codigo en tu PS4 accediendo al webkit o exploit y despues enviar el payload mediante la aplicación.
+Tool developed in C # with which can inject / send payloads to PS4 console with exploit, and it is compatible with all firmware with exploit.
+Remember that payloads or useful loads are .bin files.
+To use it you simply need to enable code execution on your PS4 by accessing the webkit or exploit and then send the payload through the application.

 ![Alt-payload](https://i.imgur.com/fSutwyE.png)

 ---

-### Compatibilidad:
+### Compatibility:

-Actualmente soporta todos los Firmwares con Kernel Exploit de Playstation 4
+Currently supports all Firmware with Kernel Exploit from Playstation 4

 - 1.76
 - 4.05